iresil16/A_Convolutional_Neural_Network_Classifier_for_Emotion_Recognition/README.md

 ## 📄 Report
 A detailed report discussing the methodology, experiments, and results is available as report.pdf in the repository.
 This document provides in-depth insights into the project and its findings.

+## Repository Structure

+`code/`
+Jupyter notebooks for training and evaluating the CNN models on the FER2013 dataset.
+Includes experiments with fine-grained classes and binary classification.

+`report.pdf`
+Full project report discussing methodology, experiments, and results.

+`README.md`
+This file, providing an overview of the project, repository structure, and instructions.